 DeepSteward, developed by Ian Ingram and Theun Karelse, is an unsupervised machine-learning system that develops taxonomies of ecological behaviours that are not based on prior human understanding of ecology.
-It observes a volume of biosphere with a camera, registers qualities of movement in different temporal registers, from very slow to very fast and everything in between and tries to find correlations between them.
-Since DeepSteward does not have any prior knowledge of ecosystems, it may develop taxonomies of knowledge different from the way in which humans do.
+It observes a volume of biosphere with a camera, registers qualities of movement in different temporal registers, from very slow to very fast and everything in between, and tries to find correlations between them.
+Since DeepSteward does not have any prior knowledge of ecosystems, it may develop taxonomies of knowledge in ways that differ from humans.
 While DeepSteward's knowledge production may not immediately lead to major breakthroughs in human knowledge of ecological development, it is likely that it will lead to new kinds of questions.

 Radical Observation Methods

 Radical Observation is a methodology by Debra Solomon/Urbaniahoeve that teaches natural world awareness towards ecosystem stewardship.
 It is foundational for individuals and groups preparing to ask design questions and reach decisions about their upcoming ecological interventions.
 The individually performed exercises prepare groups in consolidating their vision.

 Datafusion Instrument prototype